-- ☐ 1) We highly recommend setting up the Arising Star using the control throws listed.
-We have listed control throws for both initial test flying/sport flying and aerobatic flying. - ☐ 2) Turn on the radio system, and with the trim tabs on the transmitter in neutral, center the control surfaces by making adjustments to the clevises or adjustable servo connectors.
-The servo arms should be centered also. - ☐ 3) When the elevator, rudder and aileron control surfaces are centered, use a ruler and check the amount of the control throw in each surface.
+- 1. We highly recommend setting up the Boomerang 40 using the control throws listed at right.
+We have listed control throws for both initial test flying/sport flying and aerobatic flying. - 2.
+Turn on the radio system, and with the trim tabs on the transmitter in neutral, center the control surfaces by making adjustments to the clevises or adjustable servo connectors.
+The servo arms should be centered also. - 3.
+When the elevator, rudder and aileron control surfaces are centered, use a ruler and check the amount of the control throw in each surface.
 The control throws should be measured at the widest point of each surface!